Recognition of same-sex unions in Venezuela

 Venezuela does not recognize same-sex unions.
-In 2008, the Supreme Tribunal of Justice ruled that the Constitution of Venezuela neither prohibits nor requires the recognition of same-sex marriage.
+In 2008, the Supreme Tribunal of Justice ruled that the Constitution of Venezuela does not prohibit or require the recognition of same-sex marriage.
 A lawsuit seeking to legalise same-sex marriage in Venezuela was filed with the Supreme Tribunal in January 2015.
 The court announced in April 2016 that it would hear oral arguments in the case, though no decision has yet been issued.
 On 24 February 2022, a deputy of the opposition Cambiemos Movimiento Ciudadano party introduced a same-sex marriage bill to the National Assembly.

-Legal history

-Background
+Civil unions

 On July 14, 2006, a dual Venezuelan-English same-sex couple entered into a civil partnership at the British embassy in Caracas, in what the media described as the "first homosexual civil union" in Venezuela.
 The partnership was performed under British law and lacks legal recognition in Venezuela.

+On 20 March 2009, Deputy Romelia Matute from the ruling United Socialist Party of Venezuela introduced an amendment to a bill on gender equality to legalize same-sex civil unions under the name "association by cohabitation" (asociación de convivencia).
+However, later that same month, Marelys Pérez, the chair of the Family, Women and Youth Commission, denied that such language was being considered as part of the gender equality bill.
+She added that although the Commission would debate the same-sex partnership initiative, it would be excluded from the current bill and likely wait for inclusion in a future civil code reform or update to anti-discrimination measures.
+The changes to the law were postponed multiple times.
+In June 2016, the Democratic Unity Roundtable announced it would work on a civil union bill granting same-sex couples many of the rights and benefits of marriage.
+The draft stalled and did not receive a reading in the National Assembly.